childsb/glusterfs-hadoop-docs/Roadmap.markdown

 These are future (v2.2) possible features for glusterfs-hadoop:

 **Support for distributed volumes**
-1. Support striped volumes (changed parsing of getfattr)
+1. Support striped volumes (change parsing of getfattr)

 **ACL**
 1. Iron out any descrepencies between HDFS ACL and Posix ACL